khofstadter/OpenBCI-SuperCollider/README.md

 ## changelog

+* 1.82 - fft optimisation and windowtypes, fixing links, increase framerate in examples
 * 1.81 - important bugfix for recorded/raw data file playback
 * 1.80 - default bufferSize reduced from 1024 to 512, filters now calculate in place, use Image class
 * 1.75 - added three scsynth examples and fixed some outdated links